Chapter I: Rescue

 But the girl was there.
 She could hear her shouting very clearly now.
 Praying, she tried the key and smiled when she heard the tell-tale click of the lock, the door swinging open.

 The smile was short lived, however, when she laid her eyes upon the girl standing in the middle of the room.

-Her hair was dark and matted with dirt, and she seemed to skinny to be able to have so much energy.
-The little girl stopped yelling, and ran to the social worker, tears pouring down her pointed nose and stretched cheeks.
+Her hair was dark and matted with dirt, and she seemed too skinny to be able to have so much energy.
+The little girl stopped yelling and ran to the social worker, tears pouring down her pointed nose and stretched cheeks.

 "Shush, it's okay now.
 It's okay.
 My name is Ashlee.
-I'm from the Swan Valley Home for Orphaned Children," she said, kneeling down, at eye level with the girl.
+I'm from the Swan Valley Support Services," she said kneeling down, at eye level with the girl.